Gardner Murphy: Humanistic psychology

 He also published papers focusing on the boundaries between the individual, society, and world order.
 Murphy identified what he believed to be the source of conflict: individualism.
 He believed too much emphasis was placed on the definition of individualism; so much so that the true definition has been replaced by the idea of competition.
-In other words the idea of winning and losing.
+In other words, the idea of winning and losing.
 Individualism only allows the person to view what is in their direct view, not the big picture.
 The idea of competition is non societal; it takes care of the individual and their needs, but not the needs of society.

-It is the problems of man that Murphy wanted to solve which pushed him to write Science and Order (1962).
-Through his research, he discovered ways of bettering the world through the scientific community.
-He proposed ten ideas that, while extreme, would essentially be beneficial to the world.
-First he proposed the idea of disarmament.
+Murphy wrote Science and World Order (1962) in an effort to address societal problems.
+He proposed ten ideas that he considered beneficial, despite their radical nature.
+First, he proposed the idea of disarmament.
 Instead of weaponry, he suggested using common knowledge to come to an understanding.
-Second, create newer technology that would enable less reliability on weapons.
-In recommendations three, four, and five, Murphy suggested using different research methods to study the paths, decisions, and predictions that lead war to better prepare for future conflicts.
-In his last four recommendations, Murphy suggested studying politician personalities to better handle situational crises.
+Second, he proposed that newer technology would enable less reliability on weapons.
+In recommendations three, four, and five, Murphy suggested using different research methods to study the paths, decisions, and predictions that lead to war.
+In his last four recommendations, Murphy suggested studying politicians' personalities to better handle situational crises.
 He also suggested updating the educational system to fully include a firm understanding of the world and what is at stake; while also promoting more communication techniques to better understand adversaries.

 Later within his career he served as a consultant to the Indian Government researching solutions to the Hindu-Muslim conflict.
 During this time, he gained knowledge of the local cultures and personalities of the native people.
 His time there led him to collect numerous data of Indian cultures and life incorporating the data into solutions for western problems.
 This work became known as Asian Psychology.